Bad credit is like a dark cloud hanging over your head.

 Another option for homeowners seeking to rent their homes is to plant a “For Rent” sign in their yards.
 Thus, taking a short drive around the neighborhood can throw up some viable rental options.

-In spite of the generality, the likelihood still exists that an individual property manager you meet may be interested in your credit history.
-Now, while you inquire about the rental, throw in a quick question about the criteria he or she uses to approve rental applications.
+Despite the generality, the likelihood still exists that an individual property manager you meet may be interested in your credit history.
+While you inquire about the rental, throw in a quick question about the criteria he or she uses to approve rental applications.

 More often than not, you’ll receive a direct answer.
 One that includes or omits a credit check.
-The answer then clears the air about if you have to follow the tips in the article (if there is a credit requirement) or not (if there isn’t a credit requirement).
+The answer then clears the air about following the tips in the article (if there is a credit requirement) or not (if there isn’t a credit requirement).

 How to overcome poor credit when renting an apartment